chrisdeutsch/pyautossh/README.md

 pyautossh hostname-tmux
 ```

+The parameters

 - `ServerAliveInterval`: Time interval (in seconds) for sending keep-alive
   messages
 - `ServerAliveCountMax`: Number of keep-alive messages that can be lost before
   disconnecting
 - `RequestTTY`: Forces TTY allocation (required for interactive sessions)

+can be configured depending on how aggressively you want to reconnect.

 ## Tips